arqmain/Machine_Learning/Python_MLearning/MLearning_Classification_Comparison/README.md

-# Machine Learning: A comparison of supervised learning algorithms applied to the classification problem with Python
+# Machine Learning: A comparison of supervised learning algorithms applied to the classification problem with Scikit-Learn Python library

 <br>